Risk Aware Benchmarking of Large Language Models: Introduction

+\item \textbf{\emph{Interpretability.}} Evaluation of foundation models is multi-dimensional in nature and multiple metrics benchmark the models on different socio-technical dimensions that probe the trustworthiness of their outputs and their adherence to shared values and ethics. \emph{It is critical to establish an aggregate-level measure to facilitate the interpretation and effective communication of the evaluation results.} \item \textbf{\emph{Risk Aware Benchmarking.}} In natural language (and other) applications, metrics quantify important guardrails such as model's toxicity, safety, or robustness.
+Therefore, a comprehensive evaluation framework must incorporate a risk aware benchmarking.
+This entails ranking models based on the assessment of failure modes and tail statistics\footnote{I.e. understanding and quantifying low-probability high-risk events.}, providing a nuanced understanding of potential pitfalls.

-Evaluating Machine Learning models is intimately connected to statistical significance testing (SST), although it is still underutilized: for example, \cite{dror2018hitchhiker} reports almost 50\% of ACL papers miss SST indicators.
-With the ever increasing parametric complexity of Large Language Models, obtaining a reliable SST in evaluating foundation models becomes ever more urgent.
-Focusing on robust comparison of DNNs specifically, \cite{dror2019deep} defined criteria that valid and powerful tests should satisfy, and developed an assumption-less significance test utilizing Almost Stochastic Ordering (ASO) \citep{del2018optimal}.
-Besides theoretical guarantees, this method was shown to outperform traditional SST on a variety of NLP tasks.
-Building on the ASO work, \cite{ulmer2022deep} re-implemented the method of \cite{del2018optimal, dror2019deep} as an easy-to-use open-source package accompanied by guidelines and case studies. \\
+\item \textbf{\emph{Statistical Significance.}} Evaluating machine learning models is intimately connected to statistical significance testing (SST), although this framework is still underutilized: \cite{dror2018hitchhiker} reports almost 50\% of ACL papers miss SST indicators.
+With the ever increasing parametric complexity of LLMs, obtaining a reliable SST in evaluating foundation models becomes ever more urgent.

-In this paper, we propose a distributional framework for evaluating and comparing multiple foundation models across different metrics with quantified statistical significance.
-While \cite{dror2018hitchhiker} relied on first order almost stochastic dominance and on a statistical testing against a fixed threshold, we propose a relative testing based on first and second stochastic orders.
-In econometrics and mathematical finance, the second order dominance is used to perform portfolio selection and optimization in risk averse settings \citep{ogryczak2002dual}.
-We draw inspiration from this literature and propose a \emph{metrics portfolio} for each model as a means to aggregate the metrics, and perform SST of model comparisons using these portfolios.
-We provide an efficient implementation of these new proposed statistical tests and risk assessments.\\

-The paper is organized as follows: In Section \ref{sec:SD} we review stochastic dominance and introduce our new notion of \emph{relative} dominance.
-Section \ref{Sec:testing} presents our statistical tests, backed with central limit theorems, and in Section \ref{sec:framework} we present our distributional framework for evaluating foundation models based on our relative tests.
-Finally in Section \ref{sec:exp}, we present experimental results of our framework, evaluating LLMs regarding risks of drift from instructions and toxicity of generations.